This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 How to make instant pot beef teriyaki:

-Finally, seal the instant pot and cook on high pressure.
-Once it is finished cooking, let the instant pot sit for 15 minutes by doing a natural release.
-This will gradually release the pressure from the pressure cooker.
+- Finally, seal the instant pot and cook on high pressure.
+Once it is finished cooking, let the instant pot sit for 15 to 20 minutes by doing a natural release.
+Allowing it to set will gradually release the remaining pressure.

 How to thicken the sauce: